Interview – Statkraft and the Future of Renewable Energy

 On the contrary, slowing down when going downhill will kick ‘Regenerative Braking’ into action – giving you additional range.

 In the same way that aggressive braking is detrimental to range, aggressive acceleration on a regular basis can have a damaging effect.
-Instead, accelerating and driving smoother, in addition to utilising your vehicle’s ‘Eco’ or ‘Sport’ mode, will reward you more miles.
+Instead, accelerating and driving smoother, in addition to utilising your vehicle’s ‘Eco’ or ‘Sport’ mode, will reward you with more miles.

 Last year, two British start-ups AMTE and Britishvolt announced plans to build the UK’s first large-scale EV battery factory, investing £4bn and focusing on lithium-ion battery production.